LovesTha/LovesTha.github.io/_posts/2015-07-11-origins-prerelease.markdown

 # Today

-Today I played Two-Headed Giant at [Next Level Games Ringwood][1] with my brother in law Wayne.
-Weirdly 3 of the 4 teams we played had food based names matching our entry level riff on our surnames (it doesn't take much when you start with Pye).
+Today I played Two-Headed Giant at [Next Level Games Ringwood][1] with my brother-in-law Wayne.
+Weirdly three of the four teams we played had food based names matching our entry level riff on our surnames (it doesn't take much when you start with Pye).

 # The Event

 It was my first time doing a Prerelease at NLRG, I was surprised with how quiet the event was.
-I think the store was a little disappointed with the numbers but we all had a lots of fun and it is nice when there is enough room to spread your elbows out and leave a bag on a table.
+I think the store was a little disappointed with the numbers but we all had a lots of fun and it is nice to have enough room to spread your elbows out and leave a bag on a table.

 I wonder how much of the average turn out was due to people not grokking that this wasn't a core set.
 There are lots of people that aren't that well connected to the major sources of news and also people who skip, or do less flights at, core set prereleases and the intersection of those two groups can account for many of the people missing this weekend.

 Or people who don't believe Wizards of the Coast when they inform us of how awesome their new product is.
 It's a pretty reasonable type of skepticism.
-It is a skepticism that helps us filter out all of the overly optimistic marketing we are bombarded with.
+This skepticism helps us filter out much of the overly optimistic marketing we are bombarded with.
 Personally I think that WotC have done pretty well at being honest with us players, at least when their lawyers aren't tying their hands but that is a topic for another longer more in